 A packet is included that provides activities to involve parents.
 As we all know, in spite of the fact that parent involvement is highly desirable, it’s not always easy for parents to be involved.
 Therefore, to increase parental involvement, we include a variety of class activities and weekly emails that tend to increase parental involvement.

 File includes a packet of letters, notes and invitations, and 40 parent tips on where their child is developmentally.
 They may be sent to the parent as emails, traditional mail, and/or printed sheets for students to bring home.
 These are organized by grade level with suggestions when to send them during the school year.

-Because card games and board games are the perfect venues to foster social and emotional skills, each grade level receives six age-appropriate SuperDeck card game decks.
+Because card games and board games are the perfect venues to foster social and emotional skills, there are six age-appropriate SuperDeck card game decks for each grade level.
+Each deck has been specifically selected to help students with social awareness.
 Playing various games—including go fish, memory, and bingo—with these decks, help students learn about the world around them, while getting purposeful, playful practice for real life.
 These are valuable opportunities for children to learn how to cooperate, how to win and lose gracefully, how to accept others’ differences, and how to make responsible decisions.